claydergc/claydergc.github.io/_pages/about.md

 I am lecturer at Antenor Orrego Private University in Trujillo, Peru.
 There, I am also a researcher in the Laboratorio de Investigacion Multidisciplinaria (LABINM) where we develop robots oriented to solve problems in local agricultural companies.
 Currently, I am working in a wheeled mobile robot that can navigate autonomously in blueberry farms.

-I obtained my B.S. in Computer Science from the [National University of Trujillo](https://www.unitru.edu.pe/) in 2012 and my M.Sc. in Electrical Enginerring from the [University of Chile](https://ingenieria.uchile.cl/sobre-la-fcfm/estructura/departamentos/ingenieria-electrica).
+I obtained my B.S. in Computer Science from the [National University of Trujillo](https://www.unitru.edu.pe/) in 2012 and my M.Sc. in Electrical Engineering from the [University of Chile](https://ingenieria.uchile.cl/sobre-la-fcfm/estructura/departamentos/ingenieria-electrica).
 In my master studies my advisor was Professor [Martin Adams](https://www.cec.uchile.cl/~martin/).

 My Projects Gallery